 - Red snapper

-What Makes this Dish so Exceptional?
+What Makes the Flavor so Exceptional?

-The standout flavor of this dish comes from combining the mild flavor of tender, flaky white fish with the robust flavors of olives and capers.
+The standout flavor of this dish comes from combining the mild flavor of tender, flaky white fish with the robust flavors of olives and briny capers.
 I added red peppers to my version because I wanted to add a few more nutrients, but this is not a typical variation.

 Here are a few other things that make this dish exceptional: